The Hockey Players Winning Smile Guide

 Hockey is one of Canada’s most exciting sports, but it’s also among the most physically demanding.
 Between the speed, the contact, and the flying pucks, your teeth are constantly at risk.
 A single impact can cause chips, fractures, or even complete tooth loss.
 What many players underestimate is how quickly a minor injury can escalate into a dental emergency requiring complex care from an emergency dentist.

 Fortunately, most of these accidents are preventable.
-With the right dental protection, consistent dental hygiene, and awareness of what to do during an emergency, players can protect their smile for the long term.
+With the proper dental protection, consistent dental hygiene, and awareness of what to do during an emergency, players can protect their smile for the long term.
 In this article, we’ll cover the importance of dental protection in hockey, the gear every player should use, and what steps to take if an injury happens, both on and off the ice.

 Why Dental Protection Is Crucial in Hockey